ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

   - [ ] Including evaluation of the predictions, otherwise I have to do it on my computer.
   - [x] Try the script on the cluster
   - [x] There might be a problem with `os.environ['CUDA_VISIBLE_DEVICES'] = str(get_least_used_gpu_index())` on the cluster or on my computer.
 Probably it should only do changes if the variable is not set.
-- [ ] Find best training hyperparameters (learning rate, batch size, lora rank)
+- [ ] Find best training hyperparameters (learning rate, batch size, lora rank, training steps)
-- [ ] Check training data: the order should be random
+- [x] Check training data: the order should be random